 If the visitor was in the financial industry, the home page made it quick and easy for the financial visitor to get to solutions:

-For those in the healthcare industry, Citrix presented solutions for that targeted audience, including a unique image:
+For those in the healthcare industry, Citrix presented solutions for that targeted audience, including a unique, optimized image:

 5. Drive Your Visitor's Sales Decisions